 Check the sleeve for unwanted tucks or puckers in the sewing of the gathered area.

 Remove the gathers on either side of the sleeve with a seam ripper.
-Add an extra row of stitching around the underarm of the sleeve to reinforce the underarm.
+Add an extra row of stitching around the underarm of the sleeve as reinforcement.

 Step Eight - Press